 In the situation where the senior person is unable to get up, call the emergency services immediately.
 It’s important that they stay warm; a blanket or dressing gown are suitable items and should cover the legs and feet.
 Try not to lift them yourselves as that is dangerous for both you and your injured loved one.

 The NHS.uk website has further information on what to do after an accident.

 If your senior loved one suffers a fall while no one is around to help, there are a few useful devices that may help.

 - Alarm System: There are many alarm systems designed to send a signal for help in the event of a fall.
 PPP Taking Care offers a personal alarm service that includes a wristband or necklace that allows users to alert a 24-hour emergency response centre for help in the event of a fall; the service centre then informs your chosen contacts or emergency services depending on the situation.

 - Raizer Falls Emergency Lifting Chair: The Raizer chair is a lifting device that’s designed to help someone who has fallen, get back on his or her feet in under a minute.
 This piece of equipment is ideal for use as just one person can easily assemble it.

 If a previous fall resulted in a serious injury that has left you temporarily or permanently dependant, contact Better Healthcare Services.
 Our carers can make visits to your home to carry out everyday tasks and make sure everything is in order.
 We can help to prevent falls by assisting with tasks like:

 - Outings and walks

-To get home care from people who are passionate about the work they do, call Better Healthcare Services today on 0800 668 1234.
-Alternatively get in touch with your local office directly:
+To get post-fall assistance from people who are passionate about the work they do, call Better Healthcare Services today on 0800 668 1234.
+Alternatively, get in touch with your local office directly: